waywardgeek/evil_maze/README.md

 ###Improvements

-Various improvements are possible, but I'd like to keep this algorithm simple.
+Various improvements are possible.
 For one thing, we don't have to build loops when we don't discover any rooms without paths that have unexplored doors.
 Also, we could combine creating a loop and splicing paths in one transition of the loop instead of two whenever we create a loop in a room that already has a path.
 Another improvement would be doing a better job of detecting when we have to reset our startLabel, as we don't have to do it every time we delete a loop or splice paths together.
-However, all of these improvements provide only a constant factor speedup, while complicating the code.

-The basic version of the algorithm is in maze.c.
-A version with some of these speed improvements is in fastmaze.c
+Some of this is done in maze.c, for about 2X speed improvement.